When you start the app for the first time, you'll see the Connect screen.

 Set a currency for your charges.

-As of version 1.8.5 (early 2018) currency is completely open, meaning we support any currency accepted by Stripe.
+As of version 1.8.5 (early 2018) currency is completely open, meaning we support any currency accepted by Stripe for keyed-entry payments.
 Just tap the currency code on the right side and enter any new 3-digit currency code.
 The current setting will display in your main menu.

 Setting a value here allows you to name each of your POS devices.